AlannaBurke/haltrescue/halt-website/docs/Guinea Pigs/guineapigcare.md

 ### Where can I purchase fleece cage liners?

-Fleece cage liners can be purchased online from guineapigmarket.com, www.etsy.com/shop/TheGuineaPigSlave, or letsleepingpigslie.com and a portion of their sales will be donated to local rescues. https://guineadad.com/ also makes excellent liners and supports rescues.
+Fleece cage liners can be purchased online from guineapigmarket.com and various Etsy sites. https://guineadad.com/ also makes excellent liners and supports rescues.

 ### What about toys?